fog/fog/lib/fog/rackspace/docs/storage.md

 Your feedback is appreciated!
 If you have specific issues with the **fog** SDK, you should file an [issue via Github](https://github.com/fog/fog/issues).

-For general feedback and support requests, send an email to: <sdk-support@rackspace.com>.
+For general feedback and support requests, please visit: https://developer.rackspace.com/support.